OSU-NLP-Group/UGround/offline_evaluation/OmniACT/README.md

 5. **Grounding Model Inference**

    Perform grounding model inference using the queries generated in the previous step.
+If you want to test with UGround-V1, you can use the scripts provided in the `grounding` folder.

 6. **`eval_action.py`**